Sustainable Development Goals

 Global trends

-For least developed countries, total ODA amounted to 0.09% of developed countries' GNI in 2020, also far off the 0.20% level encouraged in the target text.
+For least developed countries, total ODA amounted to 0.09% of developed countries’ GNI in 2021 (latest year with data), also far off the 0.20% level encouraged in the target text.

 The Nordics

-The latest data shows that Denmark, Norway and Sweden are above the 0.7% ODA target as of 2021.
-Denmark has, however, trended away from the ODA target levels in recent years.
+The latest data shows that Denmark, Norway and Sweden are above the 0.7% ODA target as of 2022.
+Both Finland and Iceland are making progress in recent years, while Denmark is trending away from the target (0.72% in 2018 to 0.70% in 2022).

-Data from 2020 also show that Denmark, Norway and Sweden are above 0.2% ODA as share of GNI to Least Developed Countries.
+Data on ODA to LDCs also show that Denmark, Norway and Sweden are above the target of 0.2%.

 Target 17.3